 - Alexa builds a growing army to invade the digital home (ZDNet)

 - IT leader's guide to the future of artificial intelligence (Tech Pro Research)

 Who does Bixby 2.0 affect?

-That's not to mention developers and third-party manufacturers, who will have the opportunity to add Bixby support and integration using the SDK that is still in closed beta.
+That's not to mention developers and third-party manufacturers, who have the opportunity to add Bixby support and integration using the SDK, which is now available.
 It remains to be seen how easily Bixby will work alongside other ecosystems like Alexa, meaning it's unknown if devs and manufacturers will have the luxury of adding support for multiple ecosystems, or if they will be forced to go the Bixby-only route.

 - AI assistants will outnumber all people on Earth by 2021, report says (TechRepublic)